LuisPFlores/MIP-PermissionsManagement/Cloud Identity Assessment Delivery Guide.md

 ## Baseline Health Check for Cloud Identities
 ### The PCI heat map

+### View metrics related to avoidable risk

+The data provided by Permissions Management includes metrics related to avoidable risk.
+These metrics allow the Permissions Management administrator to identify areas where they can reduce risks related to the principle of least permissions.

+You can view the following information in Entra:

+- The **Permission Creep Index (PCI)** heat map on the Permissions Management **Dashboard** identifies:
+    - The number of users who have been granted high-risk permissions but aren't using them.
+    - The number of users who contribute to the permission creep index (PCI) and where they are on the scale.

+- The [**Analytics** dashboard](usage-analytics-home.md) provides a snapshot of permission metrics within the last 90 days.

 The **Permission Creep Index**  heat map shows the incurred risk of users with access to high-risk permissions, and provides information about: